piyush-98/Wac_projects/README.md

 # Wac_projects
-### This repository contains all the projects I'm doing as a trainer during the [WAC](https://github.com/What-After-College) internship.
+### This repository contains all the projects I have done as a trainer/instructor during my [WAC](https://github.com/What-After-College) internship.